Vondugill Laugavegur Iceland

 Day 1: Reykjavik - Mt Hekla farmland

-Early morning rendezvous at 7:30 AM with your guide at Reykjavik Central Bus station.
-Hiking clothes, duffle bag and day pack ready for trekking.
-The trip begins.
-Approx. 3 hours (160 km) road transfer to the trailhead.
-The majestic Hekla volcano rises above a grassy plain and marks the entrance to the high volcanic lands.
+The majestic volcano rises above a grassy plain and marks the entrance to the Southern Highlands.
 Probably It is Iceland’s most famous (or infamous!) and active volcano.
 Hike starts by late morning crossing grassland.
 The few little farms of the area have had to move many times over the centuries as eruptions have engulfed them.
 However, much of the countryside is now verdant with some former lava flows covered in green moss and arctic birch.
 Green moss, « bonsai » arctic birch grove along with the pure water springs, creates the feeling, perhaps, of a real Japanese garden.
-In August on this day, we can take a little longer as the berry and mushroom picking gets in the way of our passage.

 Day 2: West side of Mt.
 Hekla – The doors of Hell